ovniroto/stream-bot/README.md

 [![GitHub Commits](https://img.shields.io/github/commit-activity/t/ovniroto/stream-bot)](https://github.com/ovniroto/stream-bot/commits/main/)
 [![GitHub License](https://img.shields.io/github/license/ovniroto/stream-bot)](https://github.com/ovniroto/stream-bot/blob/main/LICENSE)

-Essential bot for your stream!
+[StreamBot](https://streambot.ovni.dev) v0.3.2 (WIP) is an essential bot for your streams.
+You can create your own static or dynamic commands, activate or deactivate commands, and much more, all from a streamer panel where you can control everything.

-This is a bot with various features for your stream.
-You can create your own commands, activate or disable them, and much more!
+> [!WARNING]

-### ⚠️ **Bot is not ready yet.
-Star this project to know when it's ready.**
+> Please keep in mind that StreamBot is not ready yet and is still under active development.
+Full backward compatibility is not guaranteed before reaching v1.0.0.

 ## Features